Skip to content

 Display a message based on result

-if (Quiz.currentResult.ref === 'sensitive-skin') {
+if (quiz.currentResult.ref === 'sensitive-skin') {

-const msg = Quiz.querySelector('.custom-message');
+const msg = window.quiz.querySelector('.custom-message');

 if (msg) msg.textContent = 'We picked extra-gentle products for you!';